hipe/tmx/doc_test/doc/issues/003-how-nodes-are-generated.md

-models the relevant content of the "asset code" (seen only as a line stream) in intermediate representations of common test-suite "paraphernalia" that are intended (on paper at least) to be agnostic of particular test-suite libraries. (this "common paraphernalia" is pseudo-spec'ed at [#025].)
+models the relevant content of the "asset code" (seen only as a line stream) in intermediate representations of common test-suite "paraphernalia" that are intended (on paper at least) to be agnostic of particular test-suite libraries. (this "stem paraphernalia" is pseudo-spec'ed at [#025].)